-The Sage Bionetworks governance team works with legal, ethical, and regulatory experts (the Sage Bionetworks Ethics Advisory Team) to develop the policies and procedures for appropriate data sharing on each of our collaborative platforms: Synapse and Bridge.
+The Sage Bionetworks governance team works with legal, ethical, and regulatory experts to develop and implement the policies and procedures for appropriate data sharing on each of our collaborative platforms: Synapse and BridgeServer.

-The Synapse collaborative data platform operates as an IRB-approved environment to store, activate, and collaborate on data.
-It contains three “tiers” of data access depending on the consents and other controls associated with the data’s generation, ranging from very wide reuse “Tier 3″ to an intermediate, validated researcher “Tier 2″ level and on to traditional secure cloud compute environment “Tier 1″ where requests are evaluated before access is granted.
+Our governance process for the Synapse collaborative data platform includes well-documented Terms and Conditions of Use, guidelines and operating procedures, privacy enhancing technologies, as well as the right of audit and external reviews.
+Synapse operates as an IRB-approved environment to store, activate, analyze, and collaborate on data.
+It contains “tiers” of data access based on the nature of the data and the conditions delineated on the consents for the data’s generation, ranging from very wide reuse “Open″ to “Controlled″ where requests are evaluated before access is granted.

 The governance efforts grew out of internal demands to support our research, as well as our engagement with the broader community of researchers and bioethicists who convened at our Congresses.
 Read the first principles of the Commons, drafted by Bob Cook-Deegan in 2011.